SquareOne Family Justice Center Breaks Ground in Wentworth

 Among the building’s planned amenities: offices, therapeutic rooms, family sleeping quarters, conference areas, common rooms and more, all designed by Michael Moore of Moore-Hocutt Architects in Greensboro.

-Additional funding will come from the Reidsville Area Foundation and The Sunshine Lady Foundation, with Hometrust Bank handling interim financing for the project.

-“It’s badly needed for the women who are battered and have to leave their situation … this is so important for them and for their children,’’ said Kathy Cox of Eden, the mother of two daughters who work for H.I.
+“It’s badly needed for the women who are battered and have to leave their situation … this is so important for them and for their children,’’ said Kathy Cox of Eden, the mother of two daughters who work for Help, Incorporated.

-For her daughter, Joanna Cox of Eden, working for New Beginnings, Too, H.I.'s, resale shop in Eden, has brought great reward.
+For her daughter, Joanna Cox of Eden, working for New Beginnings, Too, Help, Incorporated's resale shop in Eden, has brought great reward.
 Cox often helps in choosing new wardrobes for women who have left violent homes with only the clothes on their backs.

 “I like being able to assist them and just helping them out, getting them clothes that they need, helping make sure that they have what they need,’’ Cox said.

-The groundbreaking "is definitely a milestone … a solid step forward,’’ said Anita Webster of Mayodan, a children’s assistant for H.I.'s affiliated Child Advocacy Center.
+The groundbreaking "is definitely a milestone … a solid step forward,’’ said Anita Webster of Mayodan, a children’s assistant for Help, Incorporated’s affiliated Child Advocacy Center.

-“I spend a lot of time with the children,’’ Webster said, explaining that when victims of abuse reach out for assistance, bureaucracy can often feel daunting.

-And for those who may not realize that abuse is a real problem in Rockingham County, numbers tell the story, social services officials said.
+And for those who may not realize that abuse is a real problem in Rockingham County, numbers tell the story.

-Felissa Ferrell, director of the Rockingham County Department of Health & Human Services, told ceremony guests that her agency has seen staggering numbers of abuse cases this past year.
+Felissa Ferrell, director of the Rockingham County Department of Health & Human Services, told guests at the ceremony that her agency has seen staggering numbers of abuse cases this past year.

-Ferrell said the county received 195 adult protective services reports and the agency confirmed abuse, neglect or exploitation in 103 of those cases.

-"With a substantiation rate of 34%, we are well above the state rate of 24%'' for such cases, Ferrell said.

 Contact Susie C. Spear at sspear@rockinghamnow.com, (336) 349-4331, ext.
 6140 and follow @SpearSusie_RCN on Twitter.